Zhao Jianbo

 Zhao Jianbo (赵剑波 (Zhào Jiànbō), born 27 August 2003) is a Chinese former professional snooker player.

-Zhao is among ten Chinese players currently suspended from World Snooker Tour events amid a match-fixing investigation.
-In January 2023, the WPBSA charged him with fixing a match.
+The WPBSA suspended Zhao from World Snooker Tour events in January 2023, amid a match-fixing investigation, and subsequently charged him with fixing a match.
+Following an independent disciplinary tribunal, Zhao was banned from professional competition for 2 years and 4 months, until 7 April 2025, and ordered to pay £7500 in costs.

 Career

 As a result of Zhao's performances on the CBSA Tour, he was awarded a two-year card on the World Snooker Tour for the 2020–21 and 2021–22.